kperath/k8s_the_hard_way/docs/06-data-encryption-keys.md

 # Generating the Data Encryption Config and Key

 Kubernetes stores a variety of data including cluster state, application configurations, and secrets.
-Kubernetes supports the ability to [encrypt](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data) cluster data at rest.
+Kubernetes supports the ability to [encrypt](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data) cluster data **at rest**.
+"at-rest" means the data is on disk vs "in-transit" when the data is moving between network devices.
+Encrypting data while at rest is to protect it from attackers when on disk.

-In this lab you will generate an encryption key and an [encryption config](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#understanding-the-encryption-at-rest-configuration) suitable for encrypting Kubernetes Secrets.
+In this lab you will generate an encryption key and an [encryption config](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#understanding-the-encryption-at-rest-configuration) suitable for encrypting Kubernetes Secrets (note: I am storing this in the `EncryptionKeyAndConfig` directory).

 ## The Encryption Key